-- -Four-year graduation rates for English learners, nontraditional CTE students, students enrolled in special education, and students of color; - -Post-program placement of Hispanic students, students identifying with more than one race, students enrolled in special education, and students with economically disadvantaged families; - -Nontraditional program concentration of Asian students and students enrolled in special education; - -Work-based learning participation of Asian and American Indian students, with a focus on ACTE-SPED and program area work-based learning opportunities in particular: - -Postsecondary placement rates for CTE concentrators who are English learners, and those completing programs in STEM, IT, and Finance; - -Postsecondary credential-earning of Black, Hispanic, Asian, and Female students, and those completing programs in IT, Business, Management and Administration, or Marketing; - -Nontraditional postsecondary program enrollment of Asian, American Indian, and Hawaiian/Pacific Islander students, and those enrolled in Arts, A/V Technology, and Communications, Marketing, Human Services, and Government and Public Administration programs.
+- -Four-year graduation rates for English learners, nontraditional CTE students, students enrolled in special education, and students of color. - -Post-program placement of Hispanic students, students identifying with more than one race, students enrolled in special education, and students with economically disadvantaged families; - -Nontraditional program concentration of Asian students and students enrolled in special education. - -Work-based learning participation of Asjan and American Indian students, with a focus on ACTE-SPEDand program area work-based learning opportunities in particular. - -Postsecondary placement rates for CTE concentrators who are English learners, and those completing programs in STEM, IT, and Finance. - -Postsecondary credential-earning of Black.
+Hispanic.
+Asian. and Female students, and those completing programs in IT, Business, Management and Administration, or Marketing.

+-Nontraditional postsecondary program enrollment of Asian, American Indian, and Hawaiian/Pacific Islander students, and those enrolled in Arts.
+A/V Technology, and Communications, Marketing, Human Services, and Government and Public Administration programs.

 Continuing to work with our consortium partners to support all students regardless of circumstance, we aim to provide opportunities inside and outside of the school day.
 We will continue to support activities such as EPIC, student organizations, career and college exploration, and other activities that assist students in their future planning.

-Utilizing our mini-grant process, we work to solicit new and innovative ideas with funds specifically targeted to enhance equity and inclusion.
-Our mini-grant process gives our stakeholders an opportunity to think outside-the-box with new solutions to solve identified gaps.
-Our mini grant process gives GRPC schools the opportunity to apply for additional funds to support new and innovative programming, improve access, and upgrade to industry-standard equipment.
-Each school's application is reviewed by the GRPC governing board with priority given to those requests which are new and innovative or create accessibility with emphasis in recruitment and retention of special populations and non-traditional learners.
+Utilizing our collaborative planning process to solicit new and innovative ideas with funds specifically targeted to enhance equity and inclusion.
+We encourage stakeholders to think outside-the-box with new solutions to solve identified gaps.
+This may be through new and innovative programming, improve access, and upgrade to industry-standard equipment.
+Each school's annual spending plans are reviewed by the GRPC governing board with priority given to those requests which are new and innovative or create accessibility with emphasis in recruitment and retention of special populations and non-traditional learners.

 The GRPC will continue to support our programs of study with the purchase of industry-standard equipment needed for delivering quality programs of study.
-We will also continue to provide support to teachers and faculty for professional development in the areas of greatest need, and direct funding to bolster equitable access to programming for students of all backgrounds with an emphasis on the special populations that have lagged in performance indicators in recent years.
+We will also continue to provide support to teachers and faculty for professional development in the areas of greatest need, and direct funding to bolster equitable access to programming for students of all backgrounds with an emphasis on the special populations that have lagged in performance indicators in recent vears.
 Providing funds for industry-recognized equipment helps to provide equitable access to populations that are found throughout our consortium.
 Many, perhaps ALL, of our schools have a majority of students identified as economically disadvantaged.
 These districts do not have access to funding equipment to provide for career readiness skills in a hands-on manner, and we aim to bridge this gap so that all students have the opportunity for high-skill programming.